cnlohr/rawdrawandroid/README.md

 ![Screen Shot](https://github.com/cnlohr/rawdrawandroid/raw/master/screenshot.png)

+Note that this project, as it is will not build apps ready for the app store, as it only targets arm64-v8a, and it is missing things like icon support, etc.  But, it is a start!

 This guide is written around a Linux x64 host.
+Maybe Windows could be supported at some later time, but 🤷.
 Though the binaries this makes are small, depending on what you're doing you may still need around 5 GB of HDD space to start the install, though you can delete everything but your ~/Android folder.